cpplain/launch-school-core-curriculum/books/introduction_to_programming_with_ruby/loops_and_iterators/notes.md

 puts fibonacci(6)
 ```

-- The key concept with recursion is there is a baseline condition that returns a value that unwinds the recursive call
+- The key concept with recursion is there is a baseline condition that returns a value that unwinds the recursive call.

 ## Exercise